-Dr. Sanlo is currently the Director at the University of California, Los Angeles (UCLA) LGBT Resource Center.
+Dr. Sanlo served as the Director at the University of California, Los Angeles (UCLA) LGBT Resource Center.
 When Dr. Sanlo became director at UCLA, she immediately coordinated their first Lavender Graduation in spring 1998.
-Currently, fifty-nine of The Advocate Top 100 LGBT Friendly Colleges and Universities sponsor a Lavender ceremony (Windmeyer, 2006).
+Fifty-nine of The Advocate Top 100 LGBT Friendly Colleges and Universities sponsor a Lavender ceremony (Windmeyer, 2006).

 USC’s Lavender Commencement

 The University of Southern California coordinated their first Lavender Graduation on May 9, 1995.
-The then named Gay Lesbian and Bisexual Assembly (now named GLBTA) coordinated then called “Graduation and Honors Evening.”
+The then named Gay Lesbian and Bisexual Assembly (now named QuASA) coordinated then called “Graduation and Honors Evening.”
 At the event, student leaders Muriel Lynn Jones and Jayzen E.I.
 Patria served as the Mistress and Master of Ceremony.
 At this ceremony, 17 graduates were honored.
-A LGBT-theme graduation ceremony has been an annual event at USC since 1995..
+A LGBT-theme graduation ceremony has been an annual event at USC since this 1995 milestone.

 In 2004, the Lavender Graduation revamped its image.
 It became known as the Lavender Commencement Celebration (LCC) and Scholarship Reception.
-Lambda Alumni Association co-sponsored the celebration with GLBTA and LGBT Resource Center to recognize their scholarship recipients and their generous donors.
-This became an opportunity for students, staff, faculty and alumni to network and provide advice for the recent graduates.
+The USC Lambda LGBT Alumni Association co-sponsored the celebration with QuASA and LGBT Resource Center to recognize their scholarship recipients and their generous donors.
+This became an opportunity for students, staff, faculty and alumni to network and celebrate with the recent graduates.